miraland-labs/miraland/docs/src/developing/on-chain-programs/developing-c.md

 ## How to Test

-Solana uses the [Criterion](https://github.com/Snaipe/Criterion) test framework and tests are executed each time the program is built [How to Build](#how-to-build).
+Miraland uses the [Criterion](https://github.com/Snaipe/Criterion) test framework and tests are executed each time the program is built [How to Build](#how-to-build).